Spectral Joint Subspace Estimation for Heterogeneous Multi-View Data: Geometry and Reweighting: Introduction

 Beyond statistical heterogeneity, the JIVE model introduces a more fundamental challenge.
 Unlike standard multi-view low-rank models which assume data consist solely of a low-rank component and noise (i.e., $\A_k = \U\V^\top + \E_k$) \citep{hong2023optimally,ma2024optimal,baharav2025stacked}, the JIVE framework explicitly incorporates view-specific individual variations $\{\U_k \W_k^\top\}_{k=1}^K$.
-We term the interaction between these individual subspaces and the joint subspaces as \emph{structural heterogeneity}.
+We term the interaction between these individual subspaces and the joint subspace as \emph{structural heterogeneity}.

-To address these challenges, we propose {\sf HeteroJIVE}, a weighted AJIVE-type estimator tailored to heterogeneity.
-In the high-level, {\sf HeteroJIVE} retains the two-stage structure of AJIVE but replaces the equal-weight aggregation with a weighted average of the first-stage estimates.
+To address these challenges, we propose \hjive, defined as the weighted AJIVE estimator using the explicit weights given in \Cref{sec:weights}.
 By down-weighting views with lower SNR or higher interference, we prevent noisy views from contaminating the joint signal.
-Consequently, the optimal weights must account for both layers of heterogeneity.
-While no general closed form exists for the optimal weights, we explicitly disentangle statistical and structural heterogeneity via a delicate analysis, which motivates a computationally efficient, data-driven weighting scheme with strong empirical performance.
+Although the exact minimizer of the fully geometry-dependent criterion need not admit a general closed form, we derive an explicit weighting rule and prove that it is optimal relative to the oracle criterion whenever it preserves a constant identifiability gap.
+The resulting weighted estimator is \hjive.
+We further provide a computationally efficient data-driven plug-in implementation and an optional geometry-adaptive extension.
 For illustration, we consider the setup in \Cref{exmp:intro}, and \Cref{fig:exmp} demonstrates that \hjive{} significantly outperforms both AJIVE and single SVD (on $\A_2$).
-Notably, even with a negligible weight ($0.011$) assigned to the noisy view $\A_1$, integrating both views yields superior identification compared to using $\A_2$ alone.
+Notably, even with a negligible weight ($0.00005$) assigned to the noisy view $\A_1$, integrating both views yields superior identification compared to using $\A_2$ alone.

-While \hjive{} addresses heterogeneity empirically, establishing its theoretical guarantees reveals a deeper challenge intrinsic to the JIVE framework.
+To connect the weighting problem with the baseline AJIVE geometry, we first analyze equal-weight AJIVE.
+Our analysis identifies the geometry of the second-order term and provides the decomposition used later for general weights.
 Even for AJIVE, its statistical guarantee has only recently been clarified, especially under the large-$K$ regime.
-In particular, \cite{yang2025estimating} establishes fundamental limits of AJIVE, identifying a ``non-diminishing" barrier in the estimation error: in low-SNR regimes, a second-order bias term does not vanish as even as $K$ increases.
+In particular, \cite{yang2025estimating} establishes fundamental limits of AJIVE, identifying a ``non-diminishing" barrier in the estimation error: in low-SNR regimes, a second-order bias term does not vanish even as $K$ increases.